The "Straight Run" Mystery: Why is it so hard?

 2. The "Cape" and Tail Feathers

-This is where the magic happens around week 12.
-Roosters grow Hackle feathers (around the neck) and Saddle feathers (on the lower back) that are long, thin, and pointed.
-A hen's feathers in these areas will always be rounded.
-If you see a feather that looks like a sharp, shiny needle, you have a boy.
+Around week 12, roosters grow Hackle feathers (neck) and Saddle feathers (back) that are long, thin, and pointed.
+A hen's feathers will always be rounded.

 AI and In-Ovo: The Future of the Coop